benjamin-shen/apartment/README.md

 #### Authentication

 1. Set up email authentication on the Firebase console and manually add users for you and your housemates.
-Copy the uids to `app.uids` in `src/env.json`.
+Add their UIDs as a string list field to `app/private` in Firestore.
 2. Pick a guest password that your guests can sign up with, and write it to `app.guestPassword` in `functions/env.json`.
 3. Customize your email templates in the firebase console.